Zryak/Open-Games/README.md

 # Welcome to Open-Games

-**This is a websited compiling different types of unblocked games.
+**This is a website compiling different types of unblocked games.
 Enjoy!**

 **Name - Link - Type**